 Information is stored from the applicants e-mail contact to a Drop in the Ocean, this information is submitted by the applicant.

 Information is provided by the employee prior to writing a contract of employment, as well as collected from the Tax Administration.

-Buyer (online store shop)
+Buyer (online store)

-The buyer provides the necessary information when they register their purchase
+The buyer provides the necessary information when they register their purchase.

 3.3.
 What is the information used for/what is its purpose?

-Personal data will not be stored longer than necessary to fulfill the purpose of the processing.
+Personal data will not be stored longer than necessary to fulfil the purpose of the processing.
 The purpose of processing / storing the different types of personal data depends on the type of commitment the registrant has in A Drop in the Ocean, and is explained in the following list:

 In order to send out newsletters as requested by the recipient, it is necessary that we save the e-mail address.

 In order to report to the tax authorities if the contributor wants tax deductions, as well as to ensure predictability and keep an overview of the organisation’s financial situation and to prepare statistics.

 To inform contributors about the importance and effect of their contributions.